ryan4yin/nixos-and-flakes-book/docs/introduction/index.md

 That's when I decided to switch to NixOS.

 To my delight, NixOS has exceeded my expectations.
-The most astonishing aspect is that I can now restore my entire i3 environment and all my commonly used packages on a fresh NixOS host with just one command.
+The most astonishing aspect is that I can now restore my entire i3 environment and all my commonly used packages on a fresh NixOS host with just one command `sudo nixos-rebuild switch --flake .`.
 It's truly fantastic!

 The rollback capability of NixOS has instilled a great deal of confidence in me—I no longer fear breaking the system.
-I've even ventured into experimenting with new things on

- NixOS, such as the hyprland compositor.
+I've even ventured into experimenting with new things on NixOS, such as the hyprland compositor.
 Previously, on EndeavourOS, I wouldn't have dared to tinker with such novel compositors, as any system mishaps would have entailed significant manual troubleshooting using various workarounds.

 This is why I chose NixOS.